HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

-# Using the Content Reporting Export feature
+# Exporting generated reports to CSV

 This section provides steps on how to export the generated report to a CSV file in HCL Content Reporting.